phip1611/simple-chunk-allocator/README.md

 Note that performance is better than listed above when the heap is used less frequently and does not run full.

 ## Differences to Other Allocators
+### good_memory_allocator (galloc)
+**Update November 2022**: I recently found [this new project](https://github.com/MaderNoob/galloc) and, from a first glance, I recommend to use this crate instead of mine for production usage.
+It has impressive performance and heap utilization at the costs of more complicated code.
+The repository includes interesting performance numbers from galloc, simple-chunk-allocator (this crate), and linked-list-allocator.

 ### linked-list-allocator
+**Update November 2022**: I wrote this paragraph before I found out about galloc.
+I left it unchanged.

-The [linked-list-allocator](https://github.com/rust-osdev/linked-list-allocator) is the only other well-suited and maintained general-purpose no-std allocator I could find on crates.io.
+The [linked-list-allocator](https://github.com/rust-osdev/linked-list-allocator) is among the few other well-suited and maintained general-purpose no-std allocator I could find on crates.io.

 **Advantages of my chunk allocator:**
 - much faster median allocation time